Virtually Unwrapping 2,000 Year Old Scrolls: New technologies make the impossible possible so that carbonized scrolls can be digitally read

 Collage of photos showing the Villa dei Papiri main building (far left) to the tunnel leading to Herculaneum (far right)

 Visitors to Fondren Library can view the exhibit located on the First Floor near Woodson Research Center.
-This exhibit will be on display through April 30, 2021.

 When Mt.
 Vesuvius erupted in 79 AD, it buried not just Pompeii but also the nearby city of Herculaneum (modern day Ercolano).
 A large luxurious villa, called the Villa dei Papiri (Villa of the Papyri), was partially excavated through tunneling in the 1750s.
 The unique finds include 1,100 papyrus scrolls that were carbonized into charcoal by the volcano’s eruption.
 This is the only intact library from antiquity to survive making these scrolls highly valuable.
 The challenge has been to read these scrolls.
-Various attempts to physically unroll the scrolls have been unsuccessful resulting only fragments being recovered.
+Various attempts to physically unroll the scrolls have been unsuccessful, resulting in only fragments being recovered.
 Most of the scroll fragments that are readable are primarily the work of Hellenistic Epicurean poet and philosopher Philodemus of Gadara.

 Prof. Brent Seales and the Digital Restoration Initiative at the University of Kentucky are working with micro-CT scans and other advanced technology, including a machine learning algorithm, to reveal the carbon ink (distinguished by its lead content) on the scrolls to virtually unwrap them to reveal their contents.
 In August 2019, three scrolls traveled from the Biblioteca Nazionale di Napoli in Italy to the University of California, Los Angeles to be scanned in a sophisticated imaging lab.
-Seales and his team will use these scan to further develop a specialized computer learning tool designed to show the text wrapped within the scrolls without destroying them.
+Seales and his team will use these scans to further develop a specialized computer learning tool designed to show the text wrapped within the scrolls without destroying them.

 After being scanned at UCLA, the three scrolls were featured in the "Buried by Vesuvius: The Villa dei Papiri at Herculaneum" exhibit at the Getty Villa from June 26–October 28, 2019.